neffarrty/Ucode-Connect-usof/README.md

 ---

-BugTalk is a Q&A web application built using NestJS.
+CodeTalk is a Q&A web application built using NestJS.
 The platform is designed to enable developers to ask questions, share their knowledge, and assist each other in solving technical challenges.
 It serves as a hub for collaborative learning and problem-solving, fostering a community where expertise and insights can be exchanged.

-## Technology Stack:

- - NestJS, Node.js
- - PostgreSQL
- - Redis
- - Prisma
- - JWT with Passport.js for secure user authentication.
- - Swagger for API documentation.

 ## Table of Contents